 If he's barking while tied in the yard, stop leaving him tied in the yard.
 Instead, go out with your dog while he's on a leash.
 That way you have more control, and you can tell him "no" when he barks as well as reward him with food for calm, quiet behavior.

-As your dog is successful, you could start allowing more freedom again such as allowing him in the yard on a long leash while you supervise.
+As your dog is successful, you could start allowing more freedom again such as allowing him in the yard on a long leash or check cord while you supervise.

 2. Work on basic obedience commands.